Revenue Crashed 40%+ This Month: The 72-Hour Triage and 90-Day Recovery Protocol for Operators Who Can't Wait

 [Your Name]

-These scripts maintain professionalism, transparency, and confidence without creating alarm.
+These scripts keep communication clear and steady without creating alarm.
 Adapt them to your specific situation.

 FAQ: 72-Hour Revenue Crash Triage System